-Register for our online application portal
+Apply via our online portal

 Our online application portal is an easy way to manage your application.
 Once you have registered, you will be able to save, review and track your application’s progress.

-The form requires details of the qualifications you have studied so far including your English language qualifications, and there’s a section to provide details of your work experience.
+The form requires details of the qualifications you have studied so far, including your English language qualifications, and there’s a section to provide details of your work experience.

 - a copy of your degree certificate, if you have already graduated

-- a personal statement - this should explain your motivation for studying this programme, any relevant skills and experience you have (through studying or work), and your future career aspirations and how this programme will support you in achieving this.
+- a personal statement - this should explain your motivation for studying the programme, any relevant skills and experience you have (through studying or work), and your future career aspirations and how this programme will support you in achieving this.
 Remember to let your passion for the subject shine through!